wontgruber/wontgruber.github.io/_posts/2016-07-07-WUGC-tweets-part-2.md

 ### Bubbles
 <iframe width="100%" height="520" frameborder="0" src="https://nwilgruber.carto.com/viz/9fce6d84-448c-11e6-ae75-0e3ebc282e83/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 This is the more striking map of the two.
 As people tweet in a given location, the bubbles expand.
-This visualization, I think, makes it a little easier to see Twitter activity in areas with less tweets.
+The visualization, I think, makes it a little easier to see Twitter activity in areas with less tweets.
 On the other end of that, I love how chaotic the UK gets as the bubbles expand.
 It's visually quite fun.

 ### Static tweets
 <iframe width="100%" height="520" frameborder="0" src="https://nwilgruber.carto.com/viz/4d3f0e4a-4485-11e6-a6be-0e233c30368f/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>